DRackSim: Simulator for Rack-scale Memory Disaggregation: Related Work

-\textbf{DRAMSim2}: Accurate simulation of main memory is important for measuring the performance of the systems that focus on memory, such as in disaggregated memory systems.
-Therefore, we integrate a cycle-accurate memory system simulator DRAMSim2 \cite{10.1109/L-CA.2011.4} that can accurately model DRAM hardware and is accepted as a standard simulator by the research community.
-DRAMSim2 can accurately model DDR2/3 memory and provides a configurable programming interface.
-It also provides a simple \textit{MemorySystem} object interface for initializing a DRAM memory model, whereas \textit{callback} functions are triggered on completion of each memory request.
-To model DDR4 memory, we use hardware parameters of DDR4 \cite{technology} in the DRAMSim2 \textit{device.ini} file that initiates a memory instance for simulation.\\ \textbf{Motivation:} The first question that arises while building a new simulator is: why yet another simulator?
+The first question that arises while building a new simulator is: why yet another simulator?
 Hardware memory disaggregation is a relatively new research area and an emerging memory architecture.
-Although software disaggregation and its real-world implementations \cite{10.5555/2616448.2616486,10.5555/3154630.3154683} have existed for a while now, it is quite different from hardware disaggregation.
-The concept of remote memory pools (or memory blades) and their access over memory-semantic fabrics is new.
-It supports fine-grained cache-line access to remote memory and a page swap mechanism which is also supported in software memory disaggregated systems.
-There do exist some simulation environments for hardware memory disaggregation, but they are limited to evaluation within a single node \cite{6168955}, and the hardware implementations are still in the prototype stage \cite{7459397,8342174,7121902}.
-Modifying open-source architectural simulators such as Gem5, MARSSx86, Sniper, etc., requires a huge effort to simulate disaggregated memory models while considering their inability to model multiple compute nodes.
-Modeling disaggregated memory only at a rack scale makes studying higher and lower-level factors impacting the performance possible.
-With more compute nodes, memory access traffic will produce congestion on the network and contention in queues at remote memory pools.
-Memory access latency is critical for application performance, and both network congestion and memory contention are significant for performance evaluation.
-To our knowledge, no other simulator can fulfill such modeling requirements, which is the primary reason behind building a new simulator.
+Although software disaggregation and its real-world implementations \cite{10.5555/2616448.2616486,10.5555/3154630.3154683,10.5555/3026877.3026897} have been there for a while now.
+These systems differ from hardware disaggregation and only support page access to remote memory.
+The concept of remote memory pools (or memory blades/ memory nodes) with coherent access over memory-semantic fabrics is new and yet to be commercialized.
+Some simulation/emulation environments exist for hardware memory disaggregation, but all are limited to evaluating only a single node.
+Lim et al. emulated hardware memory disaggregation on top of the XEN hypervisor \cite{6168955} by marking some allocated memory pages as remote in VMM page tables while adding fixed network latency on memory access.
+However, emulation platforms cannot predict true memory latency, as local and remote accesses both use the same physical memory.
+On the other hand, some hardware prototypes were also built using FPGA's \cite{7459397,8342174,10.1145/3310360,7753261}, but evaluation on scale is an issue.
+Some proprietary disaggregated memory implementations exist, such as Intel RSD \cite{intelIntelRack}, Facebook's Open Compute architecture \cite{Taylor:15}, etc, for which not much details are available.
+Modifying open-source architectural simulators such as Gem5, MARSSx86, Sniper, etc., requires a vast effort to simulate disaggregated memory models while considering their inability to model multiple compute nodes.
+Further, it will also require the modeling of remote memory managers for remote address space and significant modifications to existing memory managers in compute nodes.
+In Daemon \cite{10.1145/3579445}, authors heavily modify Gem5 to model memory disaggregation but test a scaled-up environment with artificial network traffic.
+Also, the code is not made publically available.
+Hence, we put extra effort into building a dedicated simulator with good enough accuracy, as it is necessary to model disaggregated memory at a large scale to study various factors impacting performance.
+With more compute nodes, memory access traffic will generate congestion on the network and contention in queues at remote memory pools.
+Memory access latency and bandwidth are critical for application performance, and both network congestion and memory contention are significant for performance evaluation.
+It will also allow for a deeper study of memory management in a scaled-up environment.
+To our knowledge, no other simulator models such requirements, which is the primary reason behind proposing \DESIGN{}.